Valks-Games/SideScrollBattleGame/README.md

 Please have a look at the [Projects Coding Style](https://github.com/Valks-Games/sankari/wiki/Code-Style).

 I highly recommend you install the [GitHub Desktop App](https://desktop.github.com/).
 This will almost completely eliminate the need to do Git CLI commands through the command line.

-If you are interested in contributing or have any questions please talk to `va#9904` over Discord.

 <a href="https://github.com/Valks-Games/SideScrollBattleGame/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Valks-Games/SideScrollBattleGame" />